Coloring Drawings of Graphs

 We now finally define an orientation $D$ of $H$ as the disjoint union of $D_1$ and $D_2$.
 It is now clear that we have $\text{exc}_D(x) \equiv \text{exc}_{D_1}(x)+\text{exc}_{D_2}(x) \equiv 0+0=0 \text{ (mod }3)$ for every vertex $v \in V(H) \setminus A$ and $\text{exc}_D(x_i)=\text{exc}_{D_1}(x_i)+\text{exc}_{D_2}(x_i) \equiv 1+2 \equiv 0 \text{ (mod }3)$ for $i=1,2,3$.
 This proves that $D$ is a modulo-$3$-orientation of $H$ and, thereby, concludes Case 2.

-It remains to be seen how to obtain a face-$3$-coloring of $\Gamma$ from the modulo-$3$-orientation $D$ of $H$.
+It remains to be seen how to obtain a \bothV{face-}{cell} $3$-coloring of $\Gamma$ from the modulo-$3$-orientation $D$ of $H$.
 Indeed, since $e_1$ and $e_2$ cross in the drawing $\Gamma$, by placing the vertex $u$ at (an arbitrarily chosen) crossing of $e_1$ and $e_2$, we obtain a drawing $\Gamma'$ of $H$, whose induced cell decomposition of $\mathbb{R}^2$ is combinatorially equivalent to the one of $\Gamma$.
-Since $H$ is $3$-flowable, we can apply Theorem~\ref{3flowsuff} to $H$ in order to conclude that $\Gamma'$, and hence $\Gamma$ as well, admits a face-$3$-coloring.
-Since $\Gamma$ was chosen as an arbitrary drawing of $K_{3,n}^+$, this shows that $K_{3,n}^+$ is facially $3$-colorable, as claimed. \end{proof}
+Since $H$ is $3$-flowable{ by Lemma~\ref{mod3or}}, we can apply Theorem~\ref{thm:3flowsuff} to $H$ in order to conclude that $\Gamma'$, and hence $\Gamma$ as well, admits a \bothV{face-}{cell }$3$-coloring.
+Since $\Gamma$ was chosen as an arbitrary {good }drawing of \bothV{$K_{3,n}^+$}{$K_{3,n-3}^+$}, this shows that \bothV{$K_{3,n}^+$}{$K_{3,n-3}^+$} is \bothV{facially}{universally cell} $3$-colorable, as claimed. \end{proof}